 Old and new damaged

 Alba’s basketball players fly to Istanbul with extra baggage, but also with seven matches from the last 19 days and fewer players than usual.
 After Tamir Blatt was unable to take part in the defeat in Chemnitz on Sunday due to a corona infection, Alba’s top player and offensive control center Luke Sikma is now also absent in Istanbul due to illness.
 In addition, there the long-term injured Marcus Eriksson and Tim Schneider (back problems) is also a questionable option this week.
-“Our team is a bit exhausted right now,” sums up striker Oscar da Silva aptly.
+“Our squad is a bit decimated right now,” striker Oscar da Silva sums up aptly.

 And yet there is reason to be happy with Alba: After winger Yovel Zoosman had already made his comeback during the month, Johannes Thiemann was recently back on the floor against Chemnitz after recovering from ankle problems.
 And Louis Olinde is also making a comeback six weeks after injuring his fingertip.
 When the forward stowed his suitcase in the Alba bus with his right hand on Tuesday, he had a firm grip on his water bottle with his left hand, which was now without a splint.
 “The finger is getting better and better,” explains Olinde, who hopes to be able to play again on Friday.